or

 --yes-yFLAGfalseSkip confirmation prompt

---keep-running-FLAGfalseDon't stop running provider instance
+--keep-running-FLAGfalseDon't stop running MCP server instance

 Examples